Snakes in Ancient Egypt: From Royal Crowns to Afterlife Guardians

-Snakes in Ancient Egypt: Symbols of Power, Protection & Rebirth
+Snakes in Ancient Egypt: Why They Became Sacred Symbols

 The ancient Egyptians chose snakes to play an important role in the ancient Egyptian belief, and this role was imagined by the Egyptians through the nature of snakes, it is known that snakes, every year, change their skin, and this process caught the attention of the ancient Egyptians, because it symbolizes a form of renewal that is equivalent to the renewal of time, and through this, snakes in ancient Egypt, especially the cobra snake, became associated in ancient Egypt with royalty.